baao/data2model/README.md

                     this.rmCompareNotIn(data.table, 'temp_' + data.table, new Map([['tmpTableColumnName', 'destinationColumnName']]))
                 ])

-I'll add some examples and easier usage later, feel free to ask on stackoverflow.com using the `data2model` tag or post your issues here.
+I'll add some examples and easier usage later, feel free to ask on stackoverflow.com or post your issues here.

 ## Examples